© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairn on Hurston Ridge 1km north west of Warren House Inn is a scheduled monument protected by Historic England under reference 1020182.
 View the official record →

-Cairn on Hurston Ridge 1km north west of Warren House Inn is a Bronze Age burial monument located on Dartmoor in Devon.
+Cairn on Hurston Ridge 1km north west of Warren House Inn is a Bronze Age burial monument situated on the high moorland of Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020182.

 Cairn on Hurston Ridge 1km north west of Warren House Inn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020182.